 Brian Schwartz, MD

-Dr. Schwartz struggled for years with the nagging conviction that medicine should be more than a job.
-He longed to make his medical work a healing ministry.
-His association with AMEN has helped him to integrate Christian spirituality into his practice in a more intentional and natural way.
-It brings him great joy to share with his patients the message that has so touched his heart.
+Having been personally touched by the power of the gospel, Dr. Schwartz longed to make his medical work a healing ministry.
+His association with AMEN has helped him integrate prayer and Christian spirituality into his practice in a more intentional and natural way.

 Zeno Charles-Marcel, MD